Blueberries for Cats

 Can I mix blueberries into wet food for picky cats?

 You can, and it’s often the easiest way to test acceptance.
 Lightly mash a small piece of blueberry and mix it into a small portion of wet food so you don’t risk wasting a full meal if your cat refuses it.
+Keep the first trial small and separate from medications, so the flavor doesn’t become associated with something unpleasant.

 What should I avoid when feeding blueberries to cats?

 Avoid sweetened or baked blueberry products, and avoid anything with added sugar or mixed ingredients.
 Also avoid serving spoiled berries or giving whole berries to cats that gulp treats without chewing.
+Keep it plain, clean, and small, and stop if digestion changes.

 When should I call my vet about blueberries and symptoms?

 Call your veterinarian if vomiting or diarrhea is persistent, if your cat becomes lethargic, refuses food, or seems painful.
 Also call if your cat has a chronic condition and you’re unsure whether fruit fits the current plan.
+Even though blueberries are generally considered non-toxic, individual reactions can still be significant.

 Is there real research behind blueberries in cat food?